materight/ais-projects/bio_inspired_ai/notes.md

 ### Exercise 2
 - **Do you see any difference in the GA’s behavior (and results) when the penalty is enabled or disabled?** \
-When using the RosenbrockDisk problem class with penalties, the best fitness value obtain is usually an order of magnitude lower than the best fitness obtained by the version without penalties.
+When using the RosenbrockDisk problem class with penalties, the best fitness value obtained is usually an order of magnitude lager than the best fitness obtained by the version without penalties.
 However, the version without penalties is unable to find feasible solutions, as opposed to the penalized version.
-Moreover the solutions are less sparse w.r.t the version with penalties.
+Moreover, the solutions are less sparse w.r.t the version with penalties.

 - **Try to modify the penalty functions used in the code of each benchmark function, and/or change the main parameters of the GA.
 Are you able to find the optimum on all the benchmark functions you tested?** \
-With RosenbrockDisk, by setting penalty function to `g(x, y) = x^2 + y^2 - 20` (instead of -2), we obtain a best fitness close to the unconstrained version, with a value (0.0004) an order of magnitude smaller than the one with the original penalty function (0.006).
-The best results are obtained by also changing the gaussian_stdev to 0.1 and the mutation_rate to 0.8, with a final best fitness of 0.0001.
+With RosenbrockDisk, by setting the penalty function to `g(x, y) = x^2 + y^2 - 20` (instead of -2), we obtain a best fitness close to the unconstrained version, with a value (0.0004), an order of magnitude smaller than the one obtained with the original penalty function (0.006).
+Better results are obtained by also changing the `gaussian_stdev` param to 0.1 and the `mutation_rate` to 0.8, with a final best fitness of 0.0001.

 - **Is the GA able to find the optimal solution lying on the unit circle (with the SphereCircle benchmark)?** \
-With the default values, no: the optimal solution (with a fitness of 2.02) lies outside the unit circle.
-The solution closest to the unit circle is obtained with pop_size=50 and gaussian_stdev=0.2, with a total penalty of 0.23.
+With the default values, no: the best solution found (with a fitness of 2.02) lies outside the unit circle.
+The solution closest to the unit circle is obtained with `pop_size=50` and `gaussian_stdev=0.2`, with a total penalty of 0.23.
 However, this solution is still unfeasible.
 By increasing the max_gen param to 400, we are able to obtain a solution very close to the unit circle, with a fitness of 1.03.

 - **By default, the sphere function is defined in a domain [−5.12, 5.12] along each dimension.
 Try to increase the search space to progressively increasing boundaries.
 Is the GA still able to explore the feasible region and find the optimum?** \
 Yes, even by increasing the search space to [-10, 10] or [-20, 20], the results are exactly the same as the ones obtained with a domain of [−5.12, 5.12].

 - **If not, try to think of a way to guide the GA towards the feasible region.
 How could you change the penalty function to do so?** \
-I don't think it is possible to change the penalty function, since it is the penalty function that defines the constraint of having a solution in the unit circle.
+I don't think it is possible to change the penalty function, since it is the penalty function that defines the constraint of having a solution in the unit circle, and therefore by changing the penalty function g() we change the boundary of the unit circle.

 - **Try to modify the sphere function problem by adding one or more linear/non-linear constraints, and analyze how the optimum changes depending on the presence of constraints.** \
-By adding a constraint like `x < 1` (that becomes `0 < 1 - x`) and `y < 1`, we are able to obtain solutions that resides very close to the unit circle, i.e. with a fitness of 1.0008 (better then the previous fitness of 1.03).
-In this case, we use three constraints in total:
+By adding a constraint like `x < 1` (that becomes `x - 1 < 0`) and `y < 1`, we are able to obtain solutions that resides very close to the unit circle, i.e. with a fitness of 1.0008 (better then the previous fitness of 1.03).
+In this case, we use a total of three constraints:
 ```python
 f = x**2 + y**2
 # Constraints